dipakprajapati2703/reactjs-practice/docs/FEATURES.md

 - **Practice checklists** for each learning step
 - **Real-world patterns** used in production applications
 - **Interactive demonstrations** of React concepts
+- **Hooks mastery** from basic useEffect to advanced custom hooks
+- **Performance optimization** techniques with useMemo and useCallback

 ### Documentation Integration
 - **Comprehensive documentation** for each feature